Implicit Graph Neural Diffusion Networks: Convergence, Generalization, and Over-Smoothing: Introduction

-We validate the effectiveness of our models on a variety of benchmark datasets for node classification and graph classification tasks.
-The results show that our models have better performance than the leading explicit and implicit GNN baselines for both node classification and graph classification in most cases.
-For some cases, we get large performance gains, e.g. for two heterophilic datasets, Chameleon and Squirrel, we obtain more than $10\%$ accuracy improvements over the state-of-the-art.
-Due to limited space, we defer a detailed discussion on related work and all proofs to the Appendix.
+We validate the effectiveness of our model and theoretical findings on a variety of benchmark datasets for node and graph classification tasks.
+The experimental results show that our model obtains better performance than explicit and implicit GNN baselines for both types of tasks in most cases.

+We summarize our contributions below: \begin{itemize} \item We introduce a framework to enable implicit GNNs to learn the graph metrics directly from data while avoiding over-smoothing and guaranteeing reliable convergence and generalization properties.

+\item We show that the implicit graph diffusion can be viewed as the fixed-point equation of a Dirichlet energy minimization problem and give conditions under which it may suffer from over-smoothing.

+\item We propose a new implicit GNN model and derive new convergence and generalization results.
+Our theory reveals that superior generalization capability requires fast convergence for implicit graph diffusion.

+\item Our model empirically performs well on benchmark datasets for both node and graph classification tasks. \end{itemize} We defer all proofs to the Appendix.